 PART ONE – How we met

-The SoundMaestro, the digital audio editor that brought them together; the first recordings; the death of her beloved husband David Turner; feelings of deepest grief and despair; the challenge of carrying on the record label.
+The SoundMaestro, the digital audio editor; the first recordings; the death of her beloved husband David Turner; feelings of deepest grief and despair; the challenge of carrying on the record label.

 PART TWO – “Completely saved from awful despair”

 Working together; Mike’s first recordings for Athene; a changed life; the Kiss that changed lives and a new love;

 PART THREE – A wonderful enlivening relationship

 Working together; Mike moves in with Joanna; Jo and Mike are able to plan their lives together.

 The move to Shute House; a major renovation; the shock of being diagnosed with Stage 3 ovarian cancer; dealing with the cancer; enjoying recitals in the music room.

 Jeremy & Bianca Robson entertain in their kitchen as Joanna and Jeremy remember their holidays together as children and Jo talks of her lovers and husbands – two bad and two good.